Description and Brand Names

 von Willebrand disease (a different blood clotting disorder)—Should not be used in patients with these conditions.

 A doctor or other trained health professional will give you this medicine in a hospital or clinic setting.
-This medicine is given through a needle placed in one of your veins.
+It is given through a needle placed into one of your veins.
+You may also be taught how to give this medicine at home.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.